 Should You Let Your Cat Eat Roaches?

 The most dangerous situation for any cat owner is if your cat eats a roach that has been killed with insecticides.
-If you or a neighbor recently used an insecticide or pesticide, and as a result of this, dead roaches are scattered around your vicinity, you must prevent your cat from eating them.
+If you or a neighbor recently used an insecticide or pesticide, and as a result, dead roaches are scattered around your vicinity, you must prevent your cat from eating them.

 When an insecticide kills a cockroach, the chemical formula still lingers around the roach.
 Eating such a roach, which has insecticide or pesticide all over it, can cause gastrointestinal issues (GI) in your cat, especially when eaten in excess.